Sauceke/hotdog/Documentation/Wireless.md

 1. Solder the LEDs to `D1-D3`.

-    Pay attention to polarity; one of the sides <br>
+    Pay attention to polarity; one of the sides
-    on each LED is flattened, line that up with <br>
+    on each LED is flattened, line that up with
     the drawing on the PCB.

     <img